 Even if we feel they are in the wrong, suppose we can see things from another person’s point of view and not allow disagreement to escalate into a significant workplace conflict.
 In that case, we can get closer to finding a middle ground between opposing points of view.

 Techniques such as mindfulness or ACT (Acceptance and Commitment Therapy) can help with this awareness and allow people to harness the benefits of emotional intelligence in the workplace.

 Emotions in the workplace are also a crucial social and adaptive function, increasing awareness of other people’s perspectives and needs and how we interact with them.
 This enables greater openness, trust, mutual regard, and collaboration.
 Which, if achieved, creates a healthier work environment and allows everyone to reap the benefits of emotional intelligence in the workplace.

 Learning to listen more actively and ask questions that deepen insight makes it possible to demonstrate empathy and defuse conflict.
 Furthermore, paying much more attention to non-verbal communication may provide a deeper understanding of what others really think.

-Looking beyond 2021 (and the scaling back of remote work) businesses that harness the benefits of emotional intelligence in the workplace will thrive.
+Looking beyond the Covid-19 pandemic (and the scaling back of remote work) businesses that harness the benefits of emotional intelligence in the workplace will thrive.